 Ms. Vaughan grew up in Western New York, studying classical piano with Harold Bradley.
 She has a degree in biology from Cornell University, as well as a fine arts degree in jazz studies with highest honors from Community College of Rhode Island.
-She also attended the Chaloff School of Music in Boston, and studied jazz piano privately with Harvey Diamond for many years.
-While at CCRI, Ms. Vaughan played piano in the Community College All-Stars’ Big Band at the International Association of Jazz Educators’ Annual Conference in Anaheim CA. She was also the recipient of CCRI’s Piano Scholarship, and the 1999 Outstanding Jazz Studies Graduate Award.
+She also attended the Chaloff School of Music in Boston, and studied jazz piano privately with Harvey Diamond in Boston for many years.
+While at CCRI, Ms. Vaughan played piano in the Community College All-Stars’ Big Band at the International Association of Jazz Educators’ Annual Conference in Anaheim CA. She was the recipient of CCRI’s Piano Scholarship, and the 1999 Outstanding Jazz Studies Graduate Award.

 In 2009, Ms. Vaughan was a major player in the founding of Newport BridgeFest, a celebration of local live music in Newport County RI that spans the four days between the world-famous Newport Folk and Jazz Festivals in early August.
-Under the auspices of the Arts and Cultural Alliance of Newport County, BridgeFest expanded to include over 70 events and educational seminars at 40 different venues, and has now been taken over by Newport Fstivals Foundation, the producers of the Newport Folk and Jazz Festivals.
+Under the auspices of the Arts and Cultural Alliance of Newport County, BridgeFest expanded to include over 70 events and educational seminars at 40 different venues, and has now been taken over by Newport Festivals Foundation, the producers of the Newport Folk and Jazz Festivals.

-She is currently the music director - encompassing piano and organ performance as well as directing the choir - at the historic Westport Point Methodist Church in Westport Point, MA.
+For 10 years, she was the music director - encompassing piano and organ performance as well as directing the choir - at the historic Westport Point Methodist Church in Westport Point, MA.
 She was the organist/keyboard player at St. Paul’s Church in Newport for six years, providing the music for Sunday services, playing their historic tracker pipe organ, and organizing special services in jazz, gospel, classical, and bluegrass music.